 Please follow this link to find out more about the disabled facilities at the exhibition halls.

 We welcome groups to Olympia Horse Show.
 Groups should be made up of 20 people or more.
-There are discounts of 30% off the normal ticket price for group bookers for the following performances: TBC.
-Group bookings must all be made by telephone by calling the groups number on 0844 4124650 when tickets go on sale early May.
+There are discounts of 30% off the normal ticket price for group bookers for the following performances: Wednesday evening (dressage), Thursday afternoon, Friday afternoon and evening, Sunday evening, Monday afternoon and evening.
+Group bookings must all be made by telephone by calling the groups number on 0844 4124650.
 Group bookings have a reduced booking fee per ticket of £1.00.

 We count children as those people aged 15 years and under.
 You can purchase a children’s ticket at 30% off the normal ticket price for certain performances.
+These are Wednesday evening, Thursday afternoon, Friday afternoon and evening, Sunday evening, Monday afternoon and evening.
 At all other performances children are full price.
 If you have a very young child who will not occupy a seat (but may sit on your knee) they are free of charge.
 We suggest that any child aged under 2 would fit this criteria but leave it to the discretion of the parent.
 We do ask though that children are kept under control whilst watching the performance so that they do not spoil the experience for others seated around them.

 There are cloakrooms where you can leave your belongings at the entrance to the National Hall and the Grand Hall.
 These ask for a small charge.
-There is also a ‘Shopping Drop Off’ facility in the Shopping Village (National Hall) which is run by the Show charity (Animal Health Trust this year), they will ask for a donation to the Charity.
+There is also a ‘Shopping Drop Off’ facility in the Shopping Village (National Hall) which is run by the Pony Club, they will ask for a donation to the Charity.